nebari-dev/nebari-slurm/docs/backup.md

 # Backup

-Backups are performed in QHub OnPrem via [restic](https://restic.net/) an open source backup tool.
+Backups are performed in QHub HPC via [restic](https://restic.net/) an open source backup tool.
 It is extremely flexible on where backups are performed as well as supporting encrypted, incremental backups.